hgpestana/mvps/symfony/README.md

   * [**WebServerBundle**][14] (in dev env) - Adds commands for running applications using the PHP built-in web server

+  * **FOSUserBundle** - Add user authentication and registration support in the project

   * **DebugBundle** (in dev/test env) - Adds Debug and VarDumper component integration